An Array of Roofing Materials

-We understand that roof replacement is a big investment.
-This is why it’s important you understand the pros and cons of different types of roofing materials so that you can make an informed decision as a homeowner.
+We understand that roof replacement is a big investment, which is why you must understand the pros and cons of different roofing materials to make an informed decision as a homeowner.
 For more information on your roofing options, we recommend you contact an experienced roof installation contractor in your area.

 Asphalt shingles are an affordable roof material that offers homeowners versatility with their exterior home’s design.
-To increase the curb appeal of your home, it’s important that you consider the effect your roof will have.
-Asphalt shingles come in a wide variety of colors which make it easy for you to match the color and shade of your roof with other exterior home features, such as siding, garage doors, and window shutters.
+To increase the curb appeal of your home, you must consider the effect your roof will have.
+Asphalt shingles come in a wide variety of colors, making it easy for you to match the color and shade of your roof with other exterior home features, such as siding, garage doors, and window shutters.

 One downfall of asphalt shingles is that they don’t last as long as other roof materials.
 The lifespan of an asphalt shingle roof usually runs between 20 and 25 years.